-The Resolution was carried in the House by a majority of twenty-seven to twenty-one; five counties, two in the north and three in the south, going against it, ten well scattered counties voting in favor of it and six splitting their vote equal.
+The Resolution was carried in the House by a majority of twenty-seven to twenty-one; five counties, two in the north and three in the south, going against it, ten well-scattered counties voting in favor of it and six splitting their vote equal.

 Division regarding Jackson’s attack on Pensacola

-Men like Birney had strong company.
+Men like Birney had a strong company.
 Governor Bibb wrote to Tait concerning Jackson’s attack on Pensacola in the Seminole War as follows:

 “Government has done right respecting the occupation of Florida, except in apologies for Genl.
 Jackson.
-In that they have erred (according to my judgment) most egregiously.
-They will gain nothing by it with his friends, and lose much with the thinking part of the nation.
+In that, they have erred (according to my judgment) most egregiously.
+They will gain nothing by it with his friends and lose much with the thinking part of the nation.
 Not a moment should have been lost in arresting the Genl. and thereby showing a just regard to the preservation of our constitution.
 No man should be permitted in a free country to usurp the whole powers of the whole government and to thwart with contempt all authority except that of his own will_.”